The Second World War (book series): Publication deals

+Further investment

-However Walter Graebner of Life became concerned that insufficient progress was being made over the summer of 1947, during which time Volume One advanced from "Provisional Semi-Final" to "Provisional Final".
-He bought Churchill a new poodle to replace Rufus who had been run over at the Conservative Party Conference and persuaded his employer to pay for the first of several "working holidays" in the Mediterranean, at a time when British people were only permitted to take £35 out of the country because of exchange controls.
-The New York Times agreed to share the cost, but Houghton Mifflin declined.
-After the last of Churchill's expenses-paid working holidays in 1951 (Walter Graebner's suggestions of a final one in 1952 were rejected both by his US Head Office and by Downing Street, as Churchill was Prime Minister again by then), Time Life executives calculated that these had cost $56,572.23 of which Time Life had paid around $35,000 and the New York Times the rest; on the whole they judged this to have been a good investment to get a major writing project finished.
+Walter Graebner of Life magazine became concerned that insufficient progress was being made over the summer of 1947, during which time Volume One advanced from "Provisional Semi-Final" to "Provisional Final".
+He bought Churchill a new poodle to replace Rufus who had been run over at the Conservative Party Conference and persuaded his employer to pay for the first of several "working holidays" in the Mediterranean.
+At the time, British people were only permitted to take £35 out of the country because of exchange controls, so Time Life and the New York Times shared the cost, though Houghton Mifflin declined.

+After the last of Churchill's expenses-paid working holidays in 1951, Walter Graebner's suggestions of a final one in 1952 were rejected both by his US Head Office and by Downing Street, as Churchill was Prime Minister again by then.
+Life executives calculated that the working holidays had cost $56,572.23, of which Life had paid around $35,000 and the New York Times the rest; on the whole they judged this to have been a good investment to get a major writing project finished.

+Sales

-Cassells (who had paid Churchill £40,000 for the entire series) made £100,000 profit from the first volume alone.
+Cassells, who had paid Churchill £40,000 for the entire series, made £100,000 profit from the first volume alone.
 By 1953 the first five volumes had sold 1.75 million copies in the UK, 1.76 million in the USA and 77,000 in Canada.
 By April 1954 the six volumes had sold 2.2 million copies in the USA and another 2 million in Britain and the Empire.